CHIP-SPV/hipMM/docs/install/INSTALL.md

 third-party dependencies like `spdlog`, `Thrust`, `GoogleTest`, `GoogleBenchmark`.
 In general you won't have to worry about third-party dependencies.
 If `CMake` finds an appropriate version on your system, it uses it.
-Otherwise those dependencies will be downloaded as part of the build.
+Otherwise, those dependencies will be downloaded as part of the build.

 **Note:** You can help by setting `CMAKE_PREFIX_PATH` to point to the